MileHacker Logo

 • Avoid displaying expensive jewelry, electronics, or large sums of cash.
 Keep awareness of your surroundings, particularly after dark.

 • Use reputable taxis or ride-sharing services.
-Avoid walking alone in isolated areas at night.
+Avoid walking alone in isolated places after sunset.

 Preparedness Check